SecureAICyber/CyberGuardAI/README.md

 - **Integration Ready**: Initially focused on integrating Morpheus AI capabilities, with the flexibility to incorporate additional AI and security technologies in the future.

 ### Vision:
 CyberGuardAI aims to create a proactive, AI-driven cybersecurity solution that not only detects and mitigates threats but also adapts to the evolving landscape of cyber threats.
-By combining the transparency and security of blockchain with the intelligence and adaptability of AI, CyberGuardAI sets a new standard for digital protection.
+By combining the transparency and security of blockchain with the intelligence and adaptability of specialized AI models, CyberGuardAI sets a new standard for digital protection.

 ## Project Structure